alyssadata/AI_Foundations_Evaluations_Claudes_Constitution/evidence/02_anthropic_2026_new_constitution_announcement.md

 ## Note from Alyssa

 The following is the exact text preserved from Anthropic's website, describing Claude's Constitution and Anthropic's role in the development of the Consitution.
-This is preserved for provenance.
+This is preserved as Anthropic's stated description of their AI Constitution.

 ## Anthropic's Description of Claude's Constitution, from https://www.anthropic.com/news/claude-new-constitution: